forestryio/forestry.io/hugo/content/docs/changelog/2019-05-03-changelog.md

 ## Enhancements

 * **Accessing Private Git Submodules:** Forestry now exposes the public key for sites that were setup using oauth.
 Users experiencing issues with private git submodules can copy the public key and set it as a user/organization level key.
+* **Document List Sorting:** It is now possible to switch the sorting methods  between ascending and descending.

 ## Bug Fixes